Approximation Error of the Burst Approximation for a Stochastic Gene Expression Model: Reconstruct Probability Mass Function from Binomial Moments

 \subsection{Two-dimensional Binomial Moment Method}

 In this and the following section, we aim to establish an efficient numerical scheme for computing the steady-state joint distribution of mRNA and protein copy number.
-Our approach builds on standard binomial moment method \cite{Binomialmomentequations2011Phys.Rev.Lett.,Stochasticanalysiscomplex2012Phys.Rev.Ea,momentconvergencemethodstochastic2016J.Chem.Phys.a}, which analyzes the moments of a probability distribution and subsequently reconstructs the corresponding probability mass function.
+Our approach builds on the standard binomial moment method \cite{BinomialMomentEquations2011,StochasticAnalysisComplex2012,MomentconvergenceMethodStochastic2016}, which analyzes the moments of a probability distribution and subsequently reconstructs the corresponding probability mass function.
+In fact, the binomial moment method can be used to study any first-order reaction system.
 We first obtain the binomial moments in this section.

 Define the binomial moment of the joint probability distribution as

 where $\binom{m}{p}$ denotes the combinatorial coefficient.